MicrosoftDocs/Advertising/advertising/bingads-13/reporting-service/searchtermlandingpagereportfilter.md

 author: jonmeyers
 ms.author: jonmeyers
 ms.date: 11/13/2024
-description: Defines the criteria to use to filter the search term landing page report data.
+description: Defines the criteria to use to filter the data returned by the Search Term Landing Page report.
 ---
 # SearchTermLandingPageReportFilter Data Object - Reporting
-Defines the criteria to use to filter the search term landing page report data.
+Defines the criteria to use to filter the data returned by the Search Term Landing Page report.
+Specify one or more filter elements to limit the report data.
+All filter elements are optional.
+If you don't specify a filter element, the report isn't filtered on that dimension.

 ## Syntax